coozila/agi-gpt-plugin-template/README.md

    If you cloned the repository, compress the plugin folder as a Zip file.

 4. **Copy the plugin's Zip file:**
-   Place the plugin's Zip file in the `plugins` folder of the alpharepository.
+   Place the plugin's Zip file in the `plugins` folder of the agi-gptrepository.

 5. **Allowlist the plugin (optional):**
    Add the plugin's class name to the `ALLOWLISTED_PLUGINS` in the `.env` file to avoid being prompted with a warning when loading the plugin: